mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 When the R Console displays a non-UTF8 locale warning at the startup of the R application, it will look like the image shown below.
-![R Console with language warning.](2-r-app-language-warning.png) The remedy for this issue not difficult, just perform the following steps:
+![R Console with language warning.](2-r-app-language-warning.png) The remedy for this issue is not difficult, just perform the following steps:

 1. Go to the open terminal console.
 If you do not have one yet, open the Terminal application from Finder > Applications > Utilities (shorcut: &#8679;&#8984;U) or via Lauchpad under the ‘Other’ group.
 The terminal console prompt, where the commands will be entered, is depicted by a `%` or a `$` sign.
 Which sign is shown, depends whether your default shell is zsh (`%` sign) or bash (`$` sign).
 2. Copy (&#8984;C) the following line, paste (&#8984;V) it behind the prompt in the terminal console and press return (&#8617;) to execute the command.